-Subsection (b) applies to situations where multiple judgments have been entered, perhaps in several different states, and one or more of the judgments is sought to be enforced in the enacting State.
+Subsection (b) applies to situations where multiple judgments have been entered, perhaps in several different states, and one or more of those judgments are sought to be enforced in the enacting State.
 Again, a judgment debtor is given the opportunity to prevent unfairly duplicative awards of punitive damages from being enforced against the debtor.